 Notes

 - Meat: I used Beef Shin for this recipe.
-I bought it in steak like pieces from Woolworths, and chopped it into 1 inch pieces.
-You can also use chuck steak, skirt steak, shin, brisket.
+I bought Steaks and chopped it into 1 inch pieces.
+Stew meat is best for slow cooking and chuck steak, beef roast, skirt steak, shin, brisket could also be used.
 Just be sure to trim off excess fat from the meat .

 - Tomatoes: Canned tomatoes work great in this recipe, however you could also use two large ripe tomatoes finely chopped.

-- Green Chillies: Make sure to buy the long green chillies as they are not overly hot.
-The smaller green chillies are VERY hot and not suitable for this curry.
+- Green Chilies: Make sure to buy the long green chilies as they are not overly hot.
+The smaller green chilles are VERY hot and not suitable for this curry.

-- Spices: All the spices in this recipe are from Woolworths/Coles.
-No special trip to the Indian Grocer needed.
+- Spices: All the spices in this recipe are from your local supermarket.

 - Spice Level: This is a medium curry, so it has a bit of heat in it.
-To make it less spicy, remove the seeds from the green chillies, and halve the amount of black pepper and chilli powder
+To make it less spicy, remove the seeds from the green chilies, and halve the amount of black pepper and chili powder

 - Storage: This curry freezes well.
 Portion out into serving sized containers with a lid, label and date the containers and they’ll keep in the freezer for 3 months.